 Feeling lost and unsure of what to do, Paula applied for a position in England.
 An offer came, but the position required money.
 Over time, it became apparent that this “opportunity” was a scam.
 Paula came to find out that the scam had resulted in the loss of all her finances for her daughter’s college and her own living expenses.

 In her desperation, she sent a note to her friend, Keith Henson, and he shared about WorkFaith.
 She went to WorkFaith the very next day for her orientation and enrollment into the Workforce Development Training.

 Right before Thanksgiving, Paula applied for a position that she was particularly excited about and received an interview!
 Due to the Holiday, there was a natural delay in the interview process.
 She kept waiting for a phone call but did not receive one.
-She looked online only to find that the job had been filled.
+She looked online, only to find that the position had been filled.
 Discouraged and at the end of her rope, she cried out to God in total desperation.

-It just so happens that Paula was offered the position that she saw had been filled, only it was filled by her!
+It just so happens that Paula was offered the position she saw had been filled, only it was filled by her!
 She received the offer the very next day!

 “It’s not just that WorkFaith was able to help me get a job, and I have the great opportunity to work for a great company.
-WorkFaith helped me remember [that] God loves me, and it also allowed me to be able to heal when I needed it most.” – Paula
+WorkFaith helped me remember God loves me, and it also allowed me to be able to heal when I needed it most.” – Paula